-Covid-19 Regulations: at present no meetings can be held.
+Covid-19 Regulations: at present no traditional meetings can be held.
 We have worked to bring you a PROVISIONAL list of meetings for 2021, but we are unable to say, until nearer the dates, whether any meetings will be allowed to take place.
 Please continue to watch this page for the latest news.

 Following on from 'Crossing the Solway', Alan Crosby leads us to Liverpool, a city which, like Manchester, was a magnet for Scots, and tells us the story of one of its most important Scottish citizens, a man of education and foresight who is still remembered in the city today.